JaronKing/BlogApplication/README.md

 Bootstrap example Blog template is used for the front-end blog.
 SB Admin 2 is used for the back-end Admin panel.

+Posts have a wyziwyg, Bootstrap 3 wyziwyg HTML 5.

 This application uses the following doctrine 2 conventions: oneToMany manyToOne